-Einstein said: “If we knew what it was we were doing it wouldn’t be called research, would it?”
+“If we knew what it was we were doing it wouldn’t be called research, would it?" (attributed to Albert Einstein).

 “The Institute of Unnecessary Research” presents a new paradigm in the way artists are engaging with the world through transdisciplinary practice and connective aesthetics.
 Bringing together art, science and philosophy by creating participatory audience experiences, performances and installations.
 Sometimes humorous and sometimes grotesque, their work pushes the boundaries and critically questions the means of knowledge production in the 21st Century.
 Artists are innovators, if a new piece of technology or a new medium, becomes available; artists want to try it, to experiment with it- from microbiology to robotics; from tissue culture to neuroscience.
 Some artists take on the role of a scientist in almost a performative way and some scientists become artists themselves.
 Philosophy and ethics is always at its core and the work unpacks the instrumentalization of science for commercial and political ends.
 Forms of “connective aesthetics” are used to engage the audience in a participatory experience that extends and generates new outcomes throughout the exhibition and go beyond simple interactivity, throwing authorship into question, as members of the audience are inspired to become Unnecessary Researchers in their own rights.
 The IUR is a hub for researchers and artists working experimentally and deeply engaged with their specific research areas.
 We present our research through performative and experiential methods, engaging the public and new audiences in our ideas.
 We organise performance events (many of which can be seen here) in art galleries and other non-traditional settings (including: universities, businesses and festivals) to engage the public in our research and meta-research.
 We also create participatory workshops, where participants become the researchers and learn about our work experientially.
 We are specialists in our specific research fields and deeply committed to making our work accessible.
 We offer exhibitions (curated around specific themes in our research), talks and organise symposia and are able to suggest speakers for events.
 To organise a special IUR event, get involved with our work, be kept informed about events or for permission to use images please contact us.
 For more information contact email@example.com

-Kira O’Reilly (Head of Tissue Culture) features in an exciting new exhibition at St Paul’s Project Space, London called “Blank Promiscuity” until 12th August 2012.
-The exhibition includes “Refolding (Laboratory Architectures)” (pictured) which was made in collaboration with Jennifer Willet.
+Kira O’Reilly (Head of Tissue Culture) featured in an exciting new exhibition at St Paul’s Project Space, London called “Blank Promiscuity” until 12th August 2012.
+The exhibition included “Refolding (Laboratory Architectures)” (pictured) which was made in collaboration with Jennifer Willet.
 See more about the exhibition here.